Z3roKwq/pissarro-releases/README.md

 Once the device reboots into recovery again: Select Factory Reset -> Choose Format Data

+### 6 Flash GApps (optionally)

+After formatting, you can flash GApps if you wish.

-### 6. Final Reboot
+### 7. Final Reboot

-After formatting, return to the main recovery menu and select Reboot system now.
+After formatting or flashing GApps, return to the main recovery menu and select Reboot to system.

-### 7. Done
+### 8. Done

 Your device will now boot into system.
 The first boot may take several minutes.